Skip to main content

 Thus, gas prices reached record levels at the end of 2021 at around €100/MWhth, whereas they have been relatively stable for many years, reaching around €20/MWhth at the beginning of 2019 and €10/MWhth at the end of 2019.
 Russia's invasion of Ukraine and growing uncertainties over gas supplies then exacerbated the crisis, which peaked in August 2022, with prices above €200/MWhth on average over the month, and above €300/MWhth over the past week.

 Since then, tensions between gas supply and demand in Europe have subsided under the effect of two dynamics: on the one hand, action on the supply side, with the diversification of supplies to European countries thanks to the wide use of LNG15 made possible in particular by the construction of new infrastructure (temporary regasification terminals), and on the other hand, the reduction in demand as a result of high prices.
 As a result, gas stocks at the end of 2023 reached a higher level than the average of the last five years.
-Consequently, gas prices have fallen significantly, at around €40/MWhth on average over the year 202316,
+Consequently, gas prices have fallen significantly, at around €40/MWhth on average over the year 202316, more than half the average for 2022.
+Despite this considerable fall, prices remain high by historical standards: the replacement of cheaper Russian pipeline gas by LNG is likely to keep prices at higher levels over the long term than those seen until the end of the 2010s.

 The fall in gas prices has been one of the determining factors for the reduction in electricity prices on wholesale markets in France.
 Indeed, despite the low volume of production from fossil fuels, electricity prices in France remain very sensitive, particularly to gas prices, due to France's position at the heart of the European interconnected system and the market price formation mechanism.